jxto13/SR-Project/README.md

 Follow this [Guide](https://cloud.google.com/compute/docs/instances/create-start-instance) to Create and Start a VM.

+### Hiding the Honeypot
-We choose to setup a website as the bait, because is very common to scan an website ip for open ports:
+We choose to setup a website as the bait, because is very common to scan an website ip for open ports, but anything can be used.

 Setup a website